 Medication Summary for Intractable Pain, CRPS/RSD

 The following blog post was written on 11/6/16 by Nancy Sajben, MD for her website.
-You can visit her website by clicking here.
+Shared with permission.

 I spoke only briefly this morning at the RSDSA conference but there is so much to add.
 Most importantly, thanks to RSDSA for helping so many people with CRPS.
 They fund pain research, they are starting a free children’s camp, and now offer physicians one hour free CME teaching about CRPS.